drewbyron/pytorch-tutorials/README.md

 * If you have any suggestions for how to make this resource more useful please comment on the youtube channel.
 * If something in the package is broken please submit an [issue](https://github.com/drewbyron/pytorch-tutorials/issues) on github.
-* For all other stuff or to just say hi reach out over [linked-in](www.linkedin.com/in/drew-byron), I'm not big on social media.
+* For work stuff or to just say hi reach out over [linked-in](www.linkedin.com/in/drew-byron); I'm not big on social media.

 --------------------------------------------------------------------------------
 [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/drew-byron)